-The Library is open Monday from 10:00 a.m. until 7:00 p.m.; Tuesday, Wednesday, Thursday, and Friday from 10:00 a.m. until 5:00 p.m; and Saturdays from 10:00 a.m. until 4:00 p.m.
+The Library is open Monday and Tuesday from 9:30 a.m. until 8:00 p.m. and Wednesday, Thursday, Friday, and Saturday from 9:30 a.m. until 5:00 p.m.
 The Library has ten computers available for public use.
 In addition to housing stacks of books, the Library hosts many programs for patrons of all ages.
-For our youngest members, our Coordinator of Youth Services, Becky Martinazzi, coordinates several programs during the school year, including Books ‘n Babies, Toddler Time Stories and Preschool Storytime.
+For our youngest members, our Coordinator of Youth Services, Becky Martinazzi, coordinates several programs during the school year, including Babies-n-Books, Toddler Time, and Preschool Storytime.
 Each summer Becky organizes our popular Summer Reading Club.
 Not to be left out, and because everyone loves a club and prizes, the Library sponsors an Adult Summer Reading Club.
-Other Library programs include Dog Reading Pals, Socrates Café, Tuesday Evening Adult Book Discussion, Library Knitters, and StoryWorks.
+Other Library programs include Dog Reading Pals, Socrates Café, Tuesday Afternoon Adult Book Discussion, Library Knitters, and StoryWorks.

 The Library has spent much time and effort over the last several years on devising a way to bring the Library to you and we have accomplished that goal through this website.
 By making technology part of the Library, patrons are able to download eBooks and eAudiobooks to electronic devices free of charge through the “Overdrive” icon on the Library’s homepage.
 Looking for resources to enrich your life?
 Check out our Online Resources page for local community support and services, or visit POWER Library for a vast array of educational and recreational resources for all ages!